TDarkShadow/iheartnewvegas/main.md

 > ℹ️ For an alternative mod that restricts this feature to a Perk, check out [**Melee Cleave (a.k.a.
 Sweep) but as a Perk**](https://www.nexusmods.com/newvegas/mods/74703).

 [**Misc Gameplay Merge**](https://www.nexusmods.com/newvegas/mods/73921)
-Compilation of small gameplay mods by various authors, all fully fixed, optimized, and updated by **Qolore**, ranging from quality of life improvements, gameplay tweaks, and visual tweaks.
+Compilation of small gameplay mods, fully fixed, optimized, and updated, ranging from quality of life improvements, gameplay and balance tweaks, and visual tweaks.

 Additional files to install:
 - [**Misc Gameplay Merge YUP ESM Replacer**](https://github.com/Sigourn/iheartnewvegasrepository/blob/main/Misc%20Gameplay%20Merge%201.7%20YUP%20ESM%20Replacer.7z).
 Forwards YUP fixes.